Powerlearnproject/se-day1-assignment-wizerdy44/README.md

       Examples: Git, Subversion (SVN).

 ***************************************************************************************************************
-QUIZ: What are some common challenges faced by software engineers?
+What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

 ANSWER:
       Scope Creep: Uncontrolled changes in project requirements.